Gynaecological Cancers - improving treatment, risk prediction and rehabilitation

 Research on cervical cancer

 The research on cervical cancer focuses on innovative effective treatments, and reduction of late effects and better quality of life.
-Participation in the EMBRACE collaboration and from early on in the EMBRACE-I and EMBRACE-II trials has led to improved outcomes.
-In collaboration with the Department of Gynaecology-Sexology (dr M.M. ter Kuile), a nurse-led program for sexual rehabilitation after such intensive treatment has been developed and the national multicentre SPARC trial has been initiated and recently completed, to investigate the program’s improvement of sexual and health-related quality of life of the participating women.
+Participation in the EMBRACE collaboration and from early on strong participation in the EMBRACE-I and EMBRACE-II trials has led to improved outcomes.
+In collaboration with the Department of Gynaecology-Sexology (dr M.M. ter Kuile), a nurse-led program for sexual rehabilitation after such intensive treatment has been developed and the national multicentre SPARC trial has been initiated and recently published, showing the importance of extensive sexual rehabilitation after radiotherapy.

 …The research on cervical cancer focuses on innovative effective treatments, and reduction of late effects and better quality of life.
-Participation in the EMBRACE collaboration and from early on in the EMBRACE-I and EMBRACE-II trials has led to improved outcomes.
-In collaboration with the Department of Gynaecology-Sexology (dr M.M. ter Kuile), a nurse-led program for sexual rehabilitation after such intensive treatment has been developed and the national multicentre SPARC trial has been initiated and recently completed, to investigate the program’s improvement of sexual and health-related quality of life of the participating women.
+Participation in the EMBRACE collaboration and from early on strong participation in the EMBRACE-I and EMBRACE-II trials has led to improved outcomes.
+In collaboration with the Department of Gynaecology-Sexology (dr M.M. ter Kuile), a nurse-led program for sexual rehabilitation after such intensive treatment has been developed and the national multicentre SPARC trial has been initiated and recently published, showing the importance of extensive sexual rehabilitation after radiotherapy.

-Since this year, the PROTECT trial has been started in collaboration with the ErasmusMC Dept of Radiation Oncology and Holland Proton Therapy Center, investigating the role of proton therapy compared to optimal VMAT photon therapy to reduced long-term toxicities, especially bone marrow function, immune function and bowel toxicity, in treatment of locally advanced cervical cancer.
+The PROTECT trial which is being conducted in collaboration with the ErasmusMC Dept of Radiation Oncology and Holland Proton Therapy Center, investigates the role of proton therapy compared to optimal VMAT photon therapy to reduced long-term toxicities, especially bone marrow function, immune function and bowel toxicity, in treatment of locally advanced cervical cancer.
+The photon phase of the study has been completed, and the expected start of the proton phase is in 2026.

 Projects